 One interesting point about the date is that the feast would always start at full moon.
-The Passover meal happened at the end of the 14th day of the month, and a full moon would make this night time feast easiest to undertake when everyone was in a strange place.
+The Passover meal happened at the end of the 14th day of the month.
+A full moon would make this night-time feast easiest to undertake when everyone was in a strange place.

 When the feast was completed, the Israelites would have returned home invigorated and looking to find the first ears of wheat ready for harvest.
 The next seven or so weeks would be a busy time for them, harvesting the wheat while also tending vines and fruit trees as the rains stopped completely and the long dry season began.